Ephraim Wisconsin Wetlands Preserve

 Truth be told, the bridge has been out for a few years now.
 Maybe 2019 will be the year it will be replaced?

-Keep an eye out for the giant pileated woodpeckers.
+Keep an eye out for the giant pileated woodpeckers in that area.
 You will most certainly hear them before you see them.

 All in all, if you enjoy a short walk with little physical effort, this is the path for you!
 This location would also make an excellent place to snowshoe during the winter months.
 Something that I haven’t done as of yet, but is on my list to do.